scalar-labs/scalardb/docs/configurations.md

 ## Transaction manager configurations

-ScalarDB has several transaction manager implementations, and you can specify the transaction manager implementation by the `scalar.db.transaction_manager` property.
+ScalarDB has several transaction manager implementations, such as Consensus Commit, gRPC, and JDBC, and you can specify one of the implementations with the `scalar.db.transaction_manager` property.
 The following sections describes the configurations for each transaction manager.

 ### Consensus Commit